 6.2.5 Landscaped Area

-6.2.5.1 In Apartment 40 and Business A Districts, not less than twenty-five percent (25%) of the area of a lot containing a Multi-Family Dwelling, that is not part of a Mixed-Use project, shall be a landscaped area.
+6.2.5.1 In Mixed Residential and Business A Districts, not less than twenty-five percent (25%) of the area of a lot containing a residential use, that is not part of a Mixed-Use project, shall be a Landscaped Area.

+6.2.5.2 Landscaped Area requirements shall consist of native plant and shading species.

 6.2.5.2 In Apartment 80 Districts, not less than thirty-five percent (35%) of the area of a lot containing a Multi-Family Dwelling shall be a landscaped area.